 Gum disease, or periodontal disease, is one of the main causes of tooth loss among adults.
 It involves an infection within the gums surrounding the teeth.
 Although scientists believe it may be linked to heart disease, everyone is at risk of gum disease.
 It usually occurs after the age of 30.
 Smoking is one of the most significant risk factors.
 Diabetes and dry mouth also increase risk.
 Key symptoms include bad breath, red, swollen, tender, or bleeding gums, sensitive teeth, and painful chewing.

-This is a serious, deadly and sadly common disease that affects millions of people yet is often curable if diagnosed and treated in early stages.
+This serious, deadly and sadly common disease affects millions of people yet is often curable if diagnosed and treated in early stages.
 It is most common in people over the age of 40 with the biggest risk factors including tobacco and alcohol.
 HPV, a sexually transmitted wart virus, also increases the risk.
-Symptoms of mouth or throat cancer include sores, lumps, or rough areas in the mouth.
+Mouth or throat cancer symptoms include sores, lumps, or rough areas in the mouth.
 You may also have a change in your bite and difficulty chewing or moving your tongue or jaw.
 Regular dental visits can help catch oral cancer early.

 Grinding your teeth is also known as bruxism.
 Stress can be a key cause, while misaligned teeth or sleep issues can also be culprits among adults.
 Amongst children, clenching and grinding can be caused by allergies.
 This is an unpleasant dental complaint which can give rise to headaches, a sore jaw, and cracked or loose teeth.
 If you grind your teeth at night, this can be managed with a mouth guard.
 Meanwhile, daytime problems can be treated with meditation, exercise and other ways to curb stress.